 This approach is extremely common on the Internet, where customers might attracted to a website at zero incremental cost per person.
 The approach is much less economical in situations outside of the Internet.
 For example, where a seller must incur a cost when a customer uses its free services.
 Also, if you use this model, you must be careful to price the premium services to offset all fixed costs [iv] and generate sufficient cash for continued growth.

-A variable cost is a cost that varies in relation to either production volume or the amount of services provided. if no production or services are provided, then there should be no variable costs.
+A variable cost is the cost that varies in relation to either production volume or amount of services company provides.
+If no production or services provides, then there should be no variable costs.
 If production or services are increasing, then variable costs should also increase.
-For example of the variable costs is the resin we use to create plastic products; resin is the key component of a plastic product, and so varies in direct proportion to the number of units manufactured.
+For example of the variable costs is the resin we use to create plastic products; resin is the key component of a plastic product, and so varies in direct proportion to the-number of units manufactured.
 To calculate total variable costs, the formula is:

 Total quantity of units produced x Variable cost per unit = Total variable cost

-Incremental cost is the extra cost associated with manufacturing one additional unit of production.
+The Incremental cost is the extra costs associate with manufacturing one additional unit of production.
 It can be useful when formulating the price to charge a customer as part of a one-time deal to sell additional units.
-For example, if a company has room for 10 additional units in its production schedule and the variable cost of those units (that is, their incremental cost) is a total of $100, then any price charged that exceeds $100 will generate a profit for the company.
-The concept can also be applied to cost reduction analysis.
+For example, if a company has room for 10 additional units in its production schedule and the variable cost of those units (that is, their incremental cost) is the total of $100, then any price charged that exceeds $100 will generate the profit for the company.
+The concept can also applied to the cost reduction analysis.
 For example, it can be of interest to determine the incremental change in cost when: